Translate Website | Traducir Sitio Web

 A title and summary request must include all of the following:

-Substantive amendments may be accepted until close of business on the 15th calendar day following receipt of the measure by the Attorney General's Office.
-After the 15 calendar days, the proponent(s) must submit a new proposal with the appropriate changes and withdraw the original submission.
-This would require the proponent(s) to start the process again - See Q&A #4 above for the five requirements.
+Amendments will be accepted until close of business on the 5th day following the close of the public review period.
+(Elec.
+Code, § 9002(a),(b).)
+If the proponent(s) want to make changes after the amendment deadline, they must submit a new proposal.
+This would require the proponent(s) to start the process again – See Q&A #4 above for the five requirements.

-Typically, the Attorney General issues an official circulating title and summary approximately 50-55 days following receipt of the final draft of the initiative text from the proponent.
-However, before issuing a circulating title and summary, the Attorney General must first request the preparation of a fiscal impact analysis from the Department of Finance and the Legislative Analyst's Office.
-These agencies have 25 business days after receipt of the proposed measure from the Attorney General's Office to prepare such an estimate.
+Under new law effective January 1, 2015, there is a 30-day public comment period that begins upon receipt of the proposed measure by the Attorney General’s Office.
+Additionally, the proponent(s) may amend the initiative until close of business on the 35th calendar day after receipt.
+Before issuing a circulating title and summary, the Attorney General must first request the preparation of a fiscal impact analysis from the Department of Finance and the Legislative Analyst's Office.
+These agencies have 50 calendar days after receipt of the proposed measure from the Attorney General's Office to prepare such an estimate, and this timing runs concurrently with the public comment period described above.